 Chumming can be used for almost every predatory fish species, but it is especially effective in saltwater.

 Why?
-Because the ocean is huge and you want to concentrate the fish in a localized area so that you can put a juicy bait in front of a hungry fish.
+Because the ocean is huge and you want to concentrate the large fish in a localized area, you can put a juicy live bait in front of a hungry fish.

 We have compiled a list of popular fish you can chum for effectively.
-If there are other fish you have had success chumming for then please leave a comment at the end so that we can update this list.
+If there are other fish you have had success chumming for, please leave a comment at the end so we can update this list.
+Learning how to chum is a great step to start catching more of these fish:

 How do you make Chum?

 It also changes depending on the fish you are targeting.
 Different species of fish are attracted to different scents and flavors based on what they naturally eat.
-Try to mimic the fish’s natural diet as closely as you can, although adding some strong-smelling oils can give it a boost.
+Try to mimic the fish’s natural diet as closely as you can, although adding strong-smelling oils can boost it.

 Most chums are made from three ingredients:

-- Main: This is the base of the recipe and can involve anything from bait fish, cat food, crabs, shrimp, insects, or ground corn.
+- Main: This is the base of the recipe and can involve anything from bait fish, cat food, crabs, shrimp, insects, stink bait or ground corn.

 - Binder: The binder is used to keep the mixture together so that it can be formed into balls or powder-like bread crumbs, oats, rice, or sand.